squidowl/halloy/book/src/configuration/file_transfer.md

 ## `masks`

 If true, automatically accept incoming file transfers from these nicks.
+Matches are made against the full nickname (i.e. nickname, username, and hostname in the format `nickname!username@hostname`).
 Note `auto_accept` has to be enabled.

 ```toml
 # Type: array of strings